 What Can You Do If You and Your Spouse Argue About Money?

-Don't let these four reasons why couples fight about money become four pillars or obstacles that get in the way of your relationship.
+Don't let these four reasons why couples fight about money become obstacles that get in the way of your relationship.
 If you and your spouse fight rather than talk about your finances, take steps to create a Money Action Plan (MAP) so that you've got a budget you can work with together.
 There are webinars to help you get started.

 Related article: How to Start Talking with Your Spouse About Money